Construction sign with text Road Work with road in the background

 This page is for information about current major construction projects in Herriman.
 Most projects are led by Herriman City, while some are paid for by development partners or other entities, which will be noted on each project.
 Project timelines are subject to change depending on weather and unforseen circumstances.

-For future projects anticipated in the next 3-12 months but are not under construction, see the Upcoming Projects page.
+For future projects anticipated in the next 3-12 months but are not yet under construction, see the Upcoming Projects page.

 Click the project link below to jump to that part of the page.